EncryptDB-Research/cryptdb-attacks/README.md

     sudo ./run.sh

-This runs docker virtual machine and then opens the command line inside the vm.
+This runs docker container and then opens the command line inside the vm.
 If you exit from here the run commands auto stops the vm.

 Option 2: Manual Run